dtcenter/METplotpy/docs/Users_Guide/fv3_physics.rst

 the initialization time.
 In other words, it is a problem if your model initialization time is 0z, your valid time is 1z and your time window is one hour.
-One work-around is to append the state variables at initialization time to the history file, naming them something different and providing the different varialble name in the configuration file.
+One work-around is to append the state variables at initialization time to the history file, naming them something different and providing the different variable name in the configuration file.

 Example